konstanzer/reducing_churn/readme.md

 *Business objective:* reduce churn by 5 percent.

-*Project objective:* maximize F1 score.
+*Project objective:* maximize F1 score for the positive (churn) class.

-Why F1?
+Why F1 and not accuracy?
 Because predicting the positive class correctly has more business value than predicting the negative class correctly.
 Consider this table of costs:

 | actual/predicted | churn | stay |
 | - | - | - |
 | churns | no cost | customer stays w/ additional action |
 | stays | lose customer w/o action | no cost |

-In this case, the **false positive** is a small in cost compared to a **false negative**.
+In this case, the **false negative** has significantly greater cost compared to a **false positive** and th metric choice should reflect that,

 Step 2: Acquire